 When you enter a fully enclosed environment with no access to the surface and no light you have officially entered a cave.
 Cave diving requires special certifications including nitrox or tri -mix, and cave diver level one or two certifications.
 Many caves, like Indian Springs Florida, require proof of dives to enter.
 Cave diving will often have guidelines that show divers how to navigate the caves.

 Similar to cave diving, mine diving is a fully enclosed environment.
-To dive inside flooded mines, you should earn a specialty certification in mine diving.
+To dive inside flooded mines, you should earn a specialty certification in mine diving (Can you scuba dive without certification?).
 This is similar to wreck diving because it is a technical certification.
 Mine dives require a special set of skills because they happen in old, flooded, man-made structures.